 - Don’t get one that is big and clunky.
 You might think it looks strong and sturdy, but after you’ve used a streamlined one, you’ll see this is all you need.

 - Stainless steel seems like a good idea (at the time).
 Except, all the ones I’ve used either come in one piece, or they’re massive.
 That gives them a black mark because, again, they’re too hard to clean.
 They’re also noisy when clanking them against your bowls.
 I find them not as nice to use.
 The good thing is, get a stainless one, and it will last forever.
 Dam, I have one in the house, but the one in the cooking school is better.
 See, I thought it was a good idea at the time.
 Shhhh, I think I’ll have to give it away so I can replace it. ???

 - Make sure the one you get has a small arm at the round end where you put your spuds in.
 Opposite to the handles.
 That arm’s built to rest on the other side of your bowl.
 This is great for resting the ricer on your bowl rim hands-free.
 It’s handy to stand it on the bowl and not make a mess on the bench.

 - Make sure it comes with different size disks so you can choose how smooth or coarse you want your mash.

-- Wash your spuds or buy washed potatoes that are good for mashing.
+- Wash your spuds or buy washed potatoes that are good for mashing and rinse.